Kurt Cobain's house

 On April 8th, 1994, an electrician discovered the 27-year-old's body in a greenhouse at the property.
 Lying on the ground beside him were a shotgun, a heroin kit, cigarette butts, root beer, and a handwritten suicide note.

-According to the medical examiner, it is likely that Cobain died on April 5th, which was three days before his remains were found.
+The medical examiner estimated that Cobain died on April 5th, which was three days before his remains were found.

 Although Cobain died from a gunshot wound to the head, he also had a very high concentration of morphine in his blood.